-The word ‘Scatter’ (Verb) refers to the act of throwing or spreading things in various directions, often resulting in disorder or wide separation.
+The word ‘Scatter’ (verb) means to throw or spread things in different directions so they end up separated, irregularly placed, or in disorder.
 It can also describe the state of being spread apart or dispersed.
 In this guide, you’ll learn the full meaning, definition, origin, usage, synonyms, antonyms, and common questions about the word.

 Scatter Explained in Depth